70+ Intriguing Google Statistics and Facts to Know in 2022 [Infographic]

 9. Google’s IPO surfaced on August 19, 2004.

 (Source: Search Engine Land)

-Google first offered $19,605,052 worth of shares, at $85 per share.
+Google first offered $19,605,052 worth of shares at $85 per single one.
 This valued the company at over $23 billion back then.
 Being just a five-year-old company, its employees instantly became millionaires.

 10. Two days before the IPO, Google had indexed a bit over 4 billion pages.